enkidevs/curriculum/regular-expressions/introduction/practical-applications-i/regex-password-validation.md

 None of these meet the criteria we need!

-Even if we're more explicit in our regex pattern, using wildcards and ranges, we have the exact same problem as above...
+Even if were more explicit in our regex pattern, using wildcards and ranges, we have the exact same problem as above...

 `([A-Z]|[a-z]|\d|\W){8,}`